RobertTalbert/discretecs-vault/Directed Graphs and Relations/Transitive closure.md

 Consider this directed graph:
 ![[tc-graphic.png]]

-There is no edge from 4 to 5 in t
+There is no edge from 4 to 5 in this graph.
+However, there is a directed path starting at 4 and ending at 5, namely the sequence 4, 3, 5.
+So in the transitive closu

 ## Resources